Open-Systems-Pharmacology/docs/part-3/pk-sim-administration-protocols.md

 *   Use the short cut **Ctrl+Alt+A**

- A new window will open where you can define your adminstration protocol.
+ A new window will open where you can define your administration protocol.
 You can choose between **Simple protocol** and **Advanced protocol**.
 To switch between these two views select the respective protocol type in the uppermost checkboxes of the window.

 {% hint style="warning" %}
 Note that when switching between simple and advanced protocol several of the already defined parameters will be **reset**.
 When switching from simple to advanced protocol, the dosing schedule will be transferred.
 This is not true for the opposite direction.